SegHaxx/citadel-gay/webcit-ng/README.txt

-REST format URIs will generally take the form of:
+REST format URLs will generally take the form of:

 	/ctdl/objectClass/[container/]object[/operation]